 The Vestry endorsed John Motis as an aspirant for the vocational diaconate in 2010.
 He was ordained after he completed his studies at the diocesan Institute for Christian Studies in Orlando, currently serving as diocesan disaster coordinator and facilitator of the bishop’s “Fresh Expressions” initiative to plant non-traditional congregations.

-Recently, the Vestry endorsed a plan by our parents to make the Kenney Youth Building, Nursery, and Campbell Building, with their common playground and basketball court, to become a complex of facilities dedicated to the spiritual nurture of our infants, toddlers, elementary, middle and high school students.
+The Vestry endorsed a plan by our parents to make the Kenney Youth Building, Nursery, and Campbell Building, with their common playground and basketball court, to become a complex of facilities dedicated to the spiritual nurture of our infants, toddlers, elementary, middle and high school students.

-Father Tom has welcomed the opportunity to mentor Patti Behnstedt as a vocational deacon in Bartow and Alex Earl and Kevin Bartle as postulants for Holy Orders.
+Father Tom welcomed the opportunity to mentor Patti Behnstedt as a vocational deacon in Bartow and Alex Earl and Kevin Bartle as postulants for Holy Orders.

 Thus, in the period of over ninety years, the church has grown from its modest beginnings in a small town into a congregation which prides itself on its "sense of family" and its accomplishments.
 An additional source of pride is the fact that the church has accomplished its objectives without having the burden of any indebtedness.
+We are a happy, healthy parish family.